Dumplings, vendors and patrons at the Sunday Night Market in Chiang Mai, Thailand

 One syllable – gin (soft g)

-I imagine a bottle of the alcohol gin which is pronounced with a hard g.
+Imagine a bottle of the alcohol gin, pronounced with a hard g.
 We don’t eat gin, we drink it.

-Now when I want to tell someone that I want to eat something.
-I just say: ‘gin.
+If I wish to tell someone that I want to eat something, I say: gin.
 It is the same pronunciation as the g in gift.

 —————————————————————————-